chmod77/dfuse-python/README.md

 ## Prerequisites

-   To get up and rolling, create a .env file in the project folder, with contents copied from the example.env file. (as required by [python decouple](https://pypi.org/project/python-decouple/))
+   To get up and rolling, create a .env or .ini file in the project folder, with contents copied from the example.env file. (as required by [python decouple](https://pypi.org/project/python-decouple/))

    Make sure to substitute the predefined keys with the appropriate ones.